West Country union champions

 Pamela Enderby - Bristol speech therapist and champion for equal pay

 Dr Pamela Mary Enderby was a speech therapist employed by the Frenchay Health Authority in North Bristol.
-In 1986, with the help of her trade union, MSF, she began a legal claim for equal pay for work of equal value.
+In 1986, with the help of her trade union, Manufacturing, Science and Finance (MSF - now part of Unite), she began a legal claim for equal pay for work of equal value.
 Speech therapists were predominantly women and at that time she was paid £10,106, well below other comparable, mostly male, professionals such as a principal pharmacist who got £12,527 and a Grade III principal pharmacist who was paid £14,106.
 This launched the most lengthy and comprehensive equal pay claim ever.
 The case involved twenty-six court appearances (including the European Court of Justice), 2,000 applicants and sixteen test cases.

 The case proved a success for women workers but was a powerful example of the long and drawn out process which can be involved in Equal Pay cases.
 The case started in 1986 and it took just over ten years to bring it to its final conclusion.
 The resulting compensation cost the government some £30 million.
 The Enderby case led the Labour government to institute a review of pay and grading scales throughout the health service in the form of the ‘Agenda for Change’.
 This was a massive job evaluation programme for everyone who worked in the Service to ensure equal pay.

 Richard Hart - Jamaican union leader and independance leader, settled in Bristol